 Yet, as I had previously discussed with Steve Proffitt, what a modest group of “gap-filler” promoters nearly always fail to mention is that the UCC cannot be modified or ignored if such private arrangement is manifestly unreasonable.
 So, we would of course want to know what manifestly unreasonable means.
 Have the courts ruled or interpreted this phrase?
 Do we know what it means?

-You can read here that in 2004 noted authority Law Professor Daniel S. Kleinberger wrote that the courts up until that time had been rather quiet about further defining the concept: http://www.uniformlaws.org/shared/docs/limited%20liability%20company/ullca_manifestlyunreasonablememo_120504.pdf, and there have been few if any proclamations subsequent.
+Noted authority Law Professor Daniel S. Kleinberger has said that the courts up until that time (the 1960’s) had been rather quiet about further defining the concept, and there have been few if any proclamations subsequent.

 Lacking a clear court directive, how can the term “manifestly unreasonable” be defined?
 ‘Manifestly’ suggests obviously, plainly, clearly, apparently … and ‘unreasonable’ suggests not governed by reason, or exceeding reasonable limits.
 If we took a stab at it, could we suggest (is it reasonable?) that ‘manifestly unreasonable’ is synonymous with ‘obviously not governed by reason?’